tbaudier/iccr2024_templates/README.md

 **Submission rules**
 - Submission only in pdf format
+- two colum format
-- Two colum format with font size 11
+- font size 11 for main text, abstract can use font size 9
 - Maximum 4 A4 pages including everything (strict limit)
 - In addition: prepare short abstract (max 150 words) to be entered in online submission system!
 This will only be used for the program.
 It will **not** be used for the review process **nor** for the final proceedings.